Lower School Curriculum

-- Special area classes include science, computer science, physical education, modern languages (French and Spanish), music, art, drama, and library.
+- Special area classes include science, computer science, design, engineering, physical education, modern languages (French and Spanish), music, art, drama, and library.

 - Guest speakers, visiting performers and artists, and curriculum-related field trips help expand our student’s knowledge and help them grow in awareness, expression, and appreciation.

 In the Lower School, social-emotional concepts and skills are intentionally taught, practiced, and reinforced throughout every school day.
 Students learn tools and strategies that help support them personally and socially, and teachers work to help them apply these inside and outside of the classroom.
 Our social-emotional curriculum builds on itself over the years so that children continue to hone their skills as they grow and develop.
 Our hope is that by the time students leave the Lower School, they are equipped with tools to know and manage themselves, be aware of others and their needs, navigate relationships, and make responsible decisions.

 SEL Strands include self-awareness, self-management, social awareness, relationship skills, and personal decision making.